Lex compatibility

 • Lex files consist of a sequence of regular expressions and an action for each. grmtools lex files consists of a sequence of regular expressions and a token name.
 Actions are not currently supported (and, by extension, nor are special action expressions such as ECHO and REJECT).

 • Both Lex and grmtools lex files support start conditions as an optional prefix to regular expressions, listing necessary states for the input expression to be considered for matching against the input.
-Lex uses a special action expression BEGIN(state) to switch to the named state. grmtools lex files use a token name prefix.
+Lex uses a special action expression BEGIN(state) to switch to the named state.
+Start states in grmtools are described in start_states.

 • Character sets, and changes to internal array sizes are not supported by grmtools.